3.9. Initial and final objects

 CX, X(f=g) = {hX(E) | fh = gh}

-Any section is an equalizer.
-Namely, if f∈Mor(E,F), g∈Mor(F,E) and gf = 1E then the section f is an equalizer of (1F, fg).
+Any section f∈Mor(E,F) is an equalizer: if g∈Mor(F,E) and gf = 1E then f is an equalizer of (1F, fg).

 Submodules

-g∈Mor(Y,F), Im gbA ⇒ Im gA.
+g∈Mor(Y,F), Im gbA ⇒ Im gA

-For any b-module F and f∈ Mor(E,F),
+In particular: For any b-module F and f∈ Mor(E,F),

 1. If f is a pre-embedding and b is bijective then E is a b-module;